 - 16+ years = 160 hours earned annually

-- Sick Leave: Employees earn sick leave at a rate of 8 hours per month.
+- Sick Leave: Employess earn 96 hours per year.

 - Civil Leave: Time off with pay is provided to employees subpoenaed to jury duty or to appear before any public body or commission.

-- Medical, Dental and Prescription Coverage: The City of Griffin provides group insurance to its employes and their families at a minimal cost to the employee.
+- Medical, Dental and Prescription Coverage: The City of Griffin provides group insurance to its employees and their families at a minimal cost to the employee.